oibur/bryans_pokemontcg_counter/README.md

 8) Connect to an external/3rd party API and read data into your app

-10) Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams)

 12) Analyze text and display information about it (ex: how many words in a paragraph)

 13) Visualize data in a graph, chart, or other visual representation of data

-14) Implement a “scraper” that can be fed a type of file or URL and pull information off of it.
-For example, a web scraper that lets you provide any website URL and it will find certain keywords on the page

-15) Implement optical character recognition (OCR) that you can upload PDFs to and it will generate the text

 16) Use pandas, matplotlib, and/or numpy to perform a data analysis project.
 Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display